iscc/iscc-specs/docs/specification.md

 ### Data-ID Component

 For the Data-ID that encodes data similarity we use a content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
-To accommodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.
+To accommodate for small files, the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

 The Data-ID is built from the raw encoded data of the content to be identified.
 An ISCC generating application MUST provide a `data_id` function that accepts the raw encoded data as input.

 #### Generate Data-ID

 1. Apply [`data_chunks`](#data_chunks) to the raw encoded content data.
-2. For each chunk calculate the xxHash32 integer hash.
+2. For each chunk, calculate the xxHash32 integer hash.
 3. Apply [`minimum_hash`](#minimum_hash) to the resulting list of 32-bit unsigned integers with n=64.
 4. Collect the least significant bits from the 64 MinHash features.
 5. Create a 64-bit digest from the collected bits.